Meetings: MW 9:30 - 10:50

 - Similarity search

-Students are expected to have an introductory course in data management (e.g. CMPUT 291 or equivalent) and proficiency in Linux and programming.
+Students are expected to have an introductory course in data management and/or information retrieval (e.g. CMPUT 291 or equivalent) and proficiency in Linux and programming.

 - (35%) - Assignments: includes problem sets, programming exercises and research paper reviews